lexmicheal/LexSecurity/README.md

 - Steamlined the process, resulting in a more secure and

-- efficient content access systems
+- efficient content access systems.